Jeep Avenger: Overview

 The Avenger was presented on 8 September 2022 and at the 2022 Paris Motor Show in October.
-It will be offered with mild hybrid and battery electric models.
-It use the STLA Small platform, a development from the CMP platform (eCMP for the electric model) originally developed by the PSA Group, and shared with the Peugeot 2008, Opel Mokka and DS 3 Crossback.
+It is offered with mild hybrid and battery electric models.
+It uses the STLA Small platform, a development from the CMP platform (eCMP for the electric model) originally developed by the PSA Group, and shared with the Peugeot 2008, Opel Mokka and DS 3 Crossback.

 The Avenger offers a 200 mm ground clearance, 20 degrees of approach angle, and 32 degrees of departure angle.
 It is also equipped with Jeep's "Selec-Terrain" drive mode (with Normal, Eco, Sport, Snow, Mud, and Sand modes) and Hill Descent Control.

-Designed in Italy and manufactured in Poland, the Avenger will be primarily marketed in Europe, with sales in Japan and South Korea also planned.
-It will not be available in the United States, Canada, and China.
-Deliveries to customers will start in 2023, with Jeep targeting annual production of 110,000 units.
+Designed in Italy and manufactured in Poland, the Avenger is primarily marketed in Europe, with sales in Turkey, Morocco, Japan and South Korea also planned.
+It is not available in the United States, Canada, and China.
+Deliveries to customers started in early 2023, with Jeep targeting annual production of 110,000 units.